SWIFTSATFR3/swiftsatfr3.github.io/content/authors/Donglin-Gao/_index.md

 user_groups:
 - Researchers
 - Graduate Students
-- WINLAB Group
 #any user groups to display on the page
 display_groups:
-- WINLAB
+- MWLab
-- Thrust_2
+- Thrust_1

 ---

-Rifat Bin Rashid is a first-year doctoral candidate in the Department of Electrical and Computer Engineering at Rutgers University, working under the supervision of Professor Narayan Mandayam.
-Prior to joining Rutgers, he earned his bachelor's degree from the Bangladesh University of Engineering and Technology (BUET).
-His research interests lie in next-generation wireless communication systems and signal processing techniques.
-Currently, he serves as a graduate assistant at WINLAB.
+Donglin Gao received the B.S. degrees in electrical engineering from University of Electronic Science and Technology of China, Chengdu, China, in 2019 and the M.S. degrees in electrical engineering from Rutgers, The State University of New Jersey, New Brunswick, NJ, USA, in 2021, respectively.
+He is currently pursuing the Ph.D. degree at Rutgers, The State University of New Jersey, New Brunswick, NJ, USA.
+His current research interests include electromagnetic metamaterial antenna-based radar sensor designs and their application on vital sign monitoring.